About the Author

 Mark Adelsberger Architecture, Articles 5 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Today, I’d like to talk about the data access layer (DAL).
-I’ll start with a brief review: the motivation behind the DAL, the design principles that define a theoretically “good” DAL, and …
+Attention: This article was published over 14 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Today, I’d like to talk about the data access layer (DAL).
+I’ll start with a brief review: the motivation behind the DAL, the design …